 fascination with all things technical led to a successful twenty-eight year management career with Radio Shack, the home electronics

 chain.
-He spent many of those years working in Halifax, Nova Scotia, the east coast home to the Royal Canadian Navy.
-After
+He spent many of those years working in Halifax, Nova Scotia, the east coast home of the Royal Canadian Navy.

 military history & the exploration of historic sites.

 know what you’re thinking.
 A ‘Mission Statement’ is a business term and I am a writer.
 More so, living in